What does a Administrative Analyst do?

 - Bachelor's degree in Business Administration, Management, or a related field.

-- Proven experience in an administrative or support role.
+- Proven experience in an administrative or analytical role, preferably in a corporate or organizational setting.

 Is becoming a Administrative Analyst a good career path?